MiraCosta College student Jake Scornavacco is the epitome of perseverance.

 Scornavacco has won over several admirers along the way.

-“Jake is a remarkable person with extraordinary drive to pursue his academic and career goals,” said Dana Smith, Dean of Letters & Communications Studies at MiraCosta College.
+“Jake is a remarkable person with extraordinary drive to pursue his academic and career goals,” said Dana Smith, former Dean of Letters & Communications Studies at MiraCosta College.
 “I’m so pleased MiraCosta could meet him where he needs us to be, providing him with resources and motivation to persevere.
 Jake is a testament to the awesome power of self-determination born of challenge – something community college is especially well suited to support.”

 The Scornavacco family opened Sweet Things Frozen Yogurt in 2009 and had just opened the second store at the Hilton San Diego Bayfront when Scornavacco’s father succumbed to his illness.
 Scornavacco served as general manager/managing partner at both sites until closing the 4S Ranch shop in September of 2015, in part so he could concentrate on his studies.